ProspectOne/perfops-cli/README.md

-  latency     Run a latency test on target, e.g., google.com or 8.8.8.8 mtr         Run a MTR test on target, e.g., google.com or 8.8.8.8 ping        Run a ping test on target, e.g., google.com or 8.8.8.8 resolve     Resolve a DNS record on target, e.g., google.com or 8.8.8.8 traceroute  Run a traceroute test on target, e.g., google.com or 8.8.8.8
+  latency     Run a latency test on target, e.g., google.com or 8.8.8.8 mtr         Run a MTR test on target, e.g., google.com or 8.8.8.8 ping        Run a ping test on target, e.g., google.com or 8.8.8.8 resolve     Resolve a DNS record on target, e.g., google.com traceroute  Run a traceroute test on target, e.g., google.com or 8.8.8.8

 Flags: